 Over 1.41 million drivers were arrested in the United States for drunk driving in 2010, according to the Federal Bureau of Investigation.
 In Idaho alone, nearly 200 people died as a result of drunk driving accidents.
 For this reason, law enforcement is doing all they can to pull drunk drivers from the roads before they cause yet another unnecessary death.
 Here are some things you should know if you are ever involved in an accident involving a drunk driver, or if you are considering getting behind the wheel of an automobile while intoxicated.

-- Take photos or video of your own, if possible.
-Especially if the drunk driver is staggering or slurring, photographed proof will help your case when you sue for damages.
+‣ Take photos or videos of your own, if possible.
+Especially if the drunk driver is staggering or slurring, photographing proof will help your case when you sue for damages.
 Remember not to get close enough to be assaulted.

-- Call your attorney as soon as possible.
-Other than giving a brief statement to police, you should have a lawyer present whenever you can.
+‣ Call your attorney as soon as possible.
+Other than giving a brief statement to the police, you should have a lawyer present whenever you can.
 This way, he or she can remember to ask the right questions and get the best information while you are shaken from the accident.

 Idaho Drunk Driving Statistics

 Each year, drunk drivers cause nearly 1,500 crashes in Idaho.
 These crashes result in the following:

 ‣ About 200 serious injuries.